-Read our 2018 annual report
+Read our 2022 annual report

-Living in a country that wastes over one million tonnes of food each year, it’s difficult to conceive of a situation where you could go hungry.
-And with food so readily available it’s hard to imagine not being able to find food when you need it.
-But as difficult as it is to conceive, hunger exists and it’s a daily reality for almost 795 million people.
-Currently one in nine people around the world are continuously hungry and on a recent trip to Niger I witnessed the real extent of hunger and its cruel consequences.
+With food so readily available, it’s hard to imagine not being able to find food when you need it.
+However, as difficult as it is to conceive, hunger exists and it’s a daily reality for almost 795 million people.
+Currently, one in nine people around the world are continuously hungry and on a recent trip to Niger, I witnessed the real extent of hunger and its cruel consequences.

 Nadiya informs me that Loubaba has been suffering from diarrhea for the past three days.